Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/weekly-progress.md

 ## 2. Code
-The code used in the Netherlands:
-//for more information on the PID library: http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/
+The code used //for more information on the PID library: http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/

 #include <Wire.h>
 #include <PID_v1.h>